neoforged/.github/primers/1.21.9/index.md

         - `startRiding(Entity)` is now final
         - `startRiding(Entity, boolean)` now takes in an additional boolean of whether to trigger the game event and criteria triggers
         - `killedEntity` now takes in the `DamageSource`
+        - `moveOrInterpolateTo` now has overloads that take in an XY rotation, a `Vec3` position, or all three as optionals
+        - `lerpMotion` now takes in a `Vec3` instead of three doubles
+        - `forceSetRotation` now takes in whether the XY rotation is relative
     - `EntityType` now takes in whether the entity is allowed in peaceful mode
         - `create`, `loadEntityRecursive` now has an overload that takes in an `EntityType`
     - `LivingEntity`